Risk is an inherent feature in our lives: car accidents, illnesses, fires etc.

 - Is not ambiguous, it represents a very clear transfer of risk from one party to another.
 Whether or not the risk materializes is irrelevant to the fact that the risk was actually transferred.

 - Is not gambling because it produces real value for people and does not cause financial ruin.
-Quite the opposite, the absence of insurance may cause financial ruin.

 - Generally harmonizes the well-being of the insured with insurer.

 - Does not require the involvement of interest-bearing products.